plippe/blog/_posts/2018-06-01-exercism-driven-learning.md

 ---
-layout: post
-title: Exercism driven learning

 tags: ["exercism", "rust"]
 ---

 I often get distracted by new things to study.
 Some are rather old, Erlang, Haskell, and others are fairly new, PureScript, Rust.
 I am not looking to master these skills, but at least understand how to use them.

-I always find mountains of theoretical resources like books, and videos.
+I always find mountains of theoretical resources like books and videos.
 These allow me to hit the floor running, but I rarely remember most of it.
-I need a more hands on approach to actually learn things.
+I need a more hands-on approach to actually learn things.

 I used to build clones of well know services.
-This was useful to learn architectures, and frameworks, but I am passed this now.
+This was useful to learn architectures and frameworks, but I am passed this now.
 My new approach is [Exercism](https://exercism.io/) driven learning.

-Exercism is a service that hosts programming exercises, and test cases.
+Exercism is a service that hosts programming exercises and test cases.
 There are many alternatives, like [CodinGame](https://www.codingame.com/), and [HackerRank](https://www.hackerrank.com/).
 I picked Exercism, but any other would work.

 To get started with Exercism you need to [create an account](https://exercism.io/login).
-Next, you should install their [command line tool](https://exercism.io/getting-started), and [configure it](https://exercism.io/account/key).
+Next, you should install their [command-line tool](https://exercism.io/getting-started), and [configure it](https://exercism.io/account/key).
 This will allow you to fetch the exercises, and submit your solutions.
 If you prefer, all their exercises are available on [GitHub](https://github.com/exercism).

-Lets use Exercism, and solve their first Rust exercise.
+Let's use Exercism, and solve their first Rust exercise.

 ```sh
 $ exercism fetch rust